+Semester I

+SOC 1103

+SPA 1101

+First-year seminar

+Semester II

+PSY 1106

+BIO 1118

+SPA 1102

+BLAR

+Semester III

+SWK 2217

+SWK 2214

+BLAR

+BLAR

+Semester IV

+SWK 2202

+SWK 2218

+BLAR

+BLAR

+Semester V

+SWK 3349

+SWK 3325

+Course related to diversity or critical thinking

+Women's Studies course

+Semester VI SWK 3322

+STA 2215

+CCS course

+BLAR

+BLAR Semester VII

+SWK 4409

+SWK 4417

+SWK 4415

+BLAR

+Semester VIII

+SWK 4418

+SWK 4416

+BLAR

+BLAR

+Contact: Dr. Rees, Social Work

+Social Work Course Descriptions (SWK)

+1122 (FR) Concepts and Systems of Social Welfare

+4 credits

+An introductory course designed to explore social problems and society's response toward them.
+The course will examine the structure of human service delivery systems, and the impact of policy, politics, human behavior, and environmental conditions on these structures.
+An emphasis will be placed on the application of research and theories to these settings.

+2202 The Family

+4 credits

+An interdisciplinary approach to the family and its functioning that incorporates a historical perspective as well as cultural, economic influences, communication, and folklore.
+Emphasis is placed on the biological, psychological and socio-cultural factors of family functioning within a micro, mezzo, and macro framework.
+A variety of theoretical constructs are explored that are useful in understanding family development and functioning.
+Cross-listed with Sociology 2202.

 2214 Human Behavior and the Social Environment

 4 credits

 This course examines human behavior across the life span from the bio-psycho-socio-cultural and ecological perspectives.
+Functional and

-Functional and dysfunctional patterns of coping and adaption are identified.
+dysfunctional patterns of coping and adaptation are identified.
 Various theoretical perspectives are introduced and social issues such as domestic violence, substance abuse, and eating disorders are highlighted.

-Prerequisite: Sociology 1103.
 Cross-listed with Sociology 2214.

 2217 The Institution of Social Welfare

 4 credits

 An overview of social welfare in America with an emphasis on its historical development and current institutional nature.
 Students will be introduced to social policies and programs and roles of the social worker within these systems.
 The student will learn to identify social problems within the social welfare system and to identify alternative solutions to these problems.

 2218 Social Welfare Policy

 4 credits

 An exploration of social welfare policy development with an emphasis on the identification of variables that shape human service delivery systems.
 The course will focus on American and international social policy development.
 Students will learn several policy analysis models and examine a social policy on the local, state, or federal level.
-Students will be introduced to macro intervention.
+Students will become familiar with the NASE Code of Ethics and its application to generalist practice.
 Prerequisite: Social Work 2217.

+2225 Aging: The Individual and Society

+4 credits

-2225 Aging: The Individual and Society 4 credits An examination of the social processes encountered in adulthood and old age, using a biopsycho-socio-cultural perspective.
+An examination of the social processes encountered in adulthood and old age, using a bio-psycho-socio-cultural perspective.
 Included will be a discussion of theories and research, which explores the phenomenon of aging from an individual and societal perspective.
 Topics include productivity and social participation, cohort and intergenerational relationships, networks and social support, environment, and economic status.
-Discussions will consider the effects of ageism on the individual, and policy considerations.
+Discussions will consider the effects of ageism

+on the individual, and policy considerations.
 Social Science.

-Prerequisite: Sociology 1103 or permission of the instructor.
+Prerequisite: Sociology 1103 or permission of the

 Cross-listed with Sociology 2225.